 Program OverviewRecent technological and legal developments have had a massive impact on banking and financial services law and legal practice.
 To reflect these developments in practice and theory, we are launching a new Professional LLM specialization to provide you with a strong foundation in the legal and policy frameworks of Canadian and international banking and financial services law.
 The program will cover basic rules of banking law, bankruptcy & insolvency and lending, but will also challenge you to apply your knowledge to complex legal problems facing the industry.
 The courses will be taught by a diverse range of academics, professionals and industry leaders, all of whom are experts in their areas of teaching and practice.
-The program is set to launch in Fall 2020.

 Who is the Specialization for?